-- Clean only parts listed in this Use and Care Guide. - Keep the range clean and free of accumulations of grease or spillovers, which may ignite. - Do not lift the cooktop.
-Lifting the cooktop can lead to damage and improper operation of the range.
+- Clean only parts listed in this Use and Care Guide. - Keep the range clean and free of accumulations of grease or spillovers, which may ignite. - Be careful when you clean the cooktop because the area over the pilot will be hot (for standing pilot models). - For continuous clean models, do not use oven cleaners on any of the continuous cleaning surfaces.
+Continuous cleaning surfaces can be identified by their rough surface finish.